-- Training may need to be arranged for all Patient Panel members.
+- Training may need to be arranged for all Patient Panel members to build an understand how the IBD service and the NHS works.
 This is where a service open day can be really useful.
 Sources of support include the King’s Fund and Chest Heart & Stroke Scotland, VOICES training.

 - Share experiences with the IBD team, offer new ideas or at a Health Board or Trust level and advocate for more funds or raising awareness of Crohn’s and Colitis.